Me, my knitting my knitmaster knitting machines Part 1

 My partner spotted a 323 knitmaster knitting machine and a ribber on ebay, he emailed the guy and asked if it was in good working order, the guy said yes, so we placed a bid and guess what we won the item and we were the only bid!
 Strange, maybe – maybe not.
 Well it turned out it was strange.
 A couple of days after winning the item it arrived boxed up extremely well with old dirty cushions wrapped around it, ok not an issue we filled the wheely bin with cushions !

-As we unwrapped the knitmaster knitting machine and ribber we started to realise why no-one else had placed a bid, it was extremely dirty thick dust and oil residue all over the machine and ribber, both sponge bars were well the sponge was rotten, the needles heavily rusted, the carriages stuffed with oily wool from years of use and abuse, these machines had never been serviced or cleaned!
+As we unwrapped the knitmaster knitting machine and ribber we started to realise why no-one else had placed a bid, it was extremely dirty thick dust and oil residue all over the machine and ribber.
+Both sponge bars were well the sponge was rotten, the needles heavily rusted, the carriages stuffed with oily wool from years of use and abuse, these machines had never been serviced or cleaned!
 Be warned be very careful when buying used machines, there was no way this machine was in working order.

-My partner said he would strip both machines down and clean / repair them, as he had a little experience with the first machine he said he felt confident he could repair it.
+My partner said he will strip both machines down and clean / repair them, as he had a little experience with the first machine he said he felt confident he could repair it.
 Well with a lot of swearing, banging head on the machines he eventually fixed them both, OMG they almost look new, I now had a second machine with a ribber yayyyy 🙂

 To buy knit master knitting machine needles click here